pypa/setuptools/docs/references/keywords.rst

     An arbitrary map of URL names to hyperlinks, allowing more extensible documentation of where various resources can be found than the simple ``url`` and ``download_url`` options provide.

+.. [#manpages] It is common for developers to attempt using ``data_files`` for manpages.
+   Please note however that depending on the installation directory, this will not work out of the box - often the final user is required to change the ``MANPATH`` environment variable.
+   See the `discussion in Python discourse`_ for more details.